bestsoftever/HappyPath/README.md

-# NoIf
+# HappyPath

+Focus on the happy path - stop using exceptions and if statements to control the flow in your code!
-Write easier to understand code!
+With this approach your code can be much shorter, so easier to understand and maintain.

+Tricks which allow to achieve this are:
 - Stop using exceptions to represent errors - return `Result<T>` from all methods.
-- Implement flow as a chain of methods and focus on happy path, instead of exception handling.
+- Implement flow as a chain of methods.
+- Stop using `null`.

 # Features